Pular para o conteúdo principal

 Performing very operational tasks is extremely demotivating for any sales professional.
 Simplicity is one of the keys to keeping the team motivated.

-The more operational tasks that can be optimized, the greater the chance that salespeople will focus on what they do best, which is selling!
+The more operational tasks that can be optimized, the greater the chance that salespeople will focus on what they do best: selling!

-This action can be done together with the Sales Ops team and will certainly help a lot in the day to day work of the team.
+This action can be done with the Sales Ops team and will certainly help a lot with the team's day-to-day work.

 Tip 4: Don't micromanage.
 Never!

-This is one of the biggest sales motivation killers.
-Most managers believe that following the day to day of the sales team in detail, conducting the smallest details, generates a more productive team.
+This is one of the biggest killers of sales motivation.
+Most managers believe that following the day-to-day of the sales team in detail, conducting the smallest details, generates a more productive team.
 This is the biggest myth in the sales environment.
 This is actually a great way to demotivate even the most resilient of salespeople!

-It is necessary to have rituals such as dailys, forecast meetings, among other practices to track and answer the team's doubts whenever necessary.
+It is necessary to have rituals such as daily meetings and forecast meetings, among other practices, to track and answer the team's questions as needed.
 Watching recordings of meetings, phone calls, and more is a fantastic way to see the team's strengths and weaknesses in action.

-However, micromanaging aspects of the meeting, emails or calls, will quickly make the team feel pressured to work in a way that is often not the one that would generate the most results for each professional involved.
-In addition, it generates a scenario of distrust that will likely generate turnover over time.
+However, micromanaging aspects of the meeting, emails, or calls will quickly make the team feel pressured to work in ways that often do not generate the most results for each professional involved.
+In addition, it creates a climate of distrust that will likely lead to turnover over time.
 Once the sales team is running the process, the idea is to give them freedom and only intervene when necessary, whether to motivate or correct errors.

-If you want to do micromanagement, having a high turnover is a certainty!
+If you want to micromanage, high turnover is a certainty!

 Tip 5: Create a collaborative culture

-The sales department is naturally a very competitive enviroment.
-It is common to have a lot of competition between sales excutives about who generates more business, sells more, among other situations.
+The sales department is naturally a very competitive environment.
+It is common for sales executives to compete about who generates more business, sells more, and so on.

-As several companies also adopt practices such as giving a specific award (like trips or bigger bonuses) to those who have achieved the best performance (which is not bad, far from it), there is a risk that salespeople will become uncooperative with each other.
+As several companies also adopt practices such as giving specific awards (like trips or larger bonuses) to those who achieve the best performance (which is not bad, far from it), there is a risk that salespeople will become less cooperative with one another.

-If it is a team composed only of senior professionals, things end up flowing without major problems, as this kind of professional profile tends to be more self-motivated and already has the technical domain to work more independently.
+If it is a team composed only of senior professionals, things tend to flow without major problems, as this kind of professional profile tends to be more self-motivated and already has the technical domain to work more independently.

-Therefore, having this professional profile in a non-collaborative environment is a certainty that at least part of the team will be demotivated, inhibiting the technical evolution of the area and making the process extremely dependent on a few professionals.
+Therefore, having this professional profile in a non-collaborative environment is a certainty: at least part of the team will be demotivated, inhibiting the technical evolution of the area and making the process highly dependent on a few professionals.

 A motivated team is a team that sells

-IIt is not smart having the best sales process, using methodologies such as SPIN Selling, having the best tools and hiring professionals who are already qualified if the sales team doesn't have the structure to guarantee that they will be motivated
+It is not smart to have the best sales process, use methodologies such as SPIN Selling, have the best tools, and hire professionals who are already qualified, if the sales team doesn't have the structure to ensure they are motivated.

-It takes a lot of attention, patience and also escaping the norm.
+It takes a lot of attention, patience, and the ability to escape the norm.
 Motivational speech is very good.
-But, using it without having a minimum structure that guarantees motivation within sales is like trying to light a fire in the rain.
+But using it without a minimum structure that guarantees motivation in sales is like trying to light a fire in the rain.

 With a lot of effort, some spark may even come out.
 But the focus will hardly be maintained.